miguelnto/metrio/README.md

 ## Setup

-1. You'll need an API Key from [weatherapi](https://www.weatherapi.com/).
-Just make an account, and copy the key.
+1. You'll need an API key from [weatherapi](https://www.weatherapi.com/).
+After creating an account, you'll be granted access to your API key. **For security reasons, please never share that key.**
 2. Create a .env file in the project's root directory, and paste your API Key, as follows:

 ```
 API_KEY=<your key here>
 ```

 3. As we are using Typescript, we also need a env.d.ts file.
-Create one in project's the root directory and paste the following content:
+Create one in the project's the root directory and paste the following content:

 ```typescript
 declare module '@env' {